-The combination of LEDs and solar power is improving the quality of lives in Africa.
+The combination of LED light bulbs and solar power is improving the quality of lives in Africa.
 Across the continent, 70% of people have to manage without electricity from a power grid.
 They have had to rely on sub-standard lighting from candles and fuels such as paraffin.
-LEDs and solar power are changing this.
+LED light bulbs and solar power are changing this.

 There are various LED and solar power projects in Africa.
 What they have in common is the determination to use the continent’s abundant sunlight and convert this to electricity as cheaply as possible.
-This electricity provides the power for energy-efficient LEDs.
+This electricity provides the power for energy-efficient LED light bulbs.

 Solar LED lamps

 The Lighting Africa project, funded by the World Bank, supports the distribution and use of solar-powered LED lamps.
 These are cheaper to use than paraffin lamps or candles.

 By saving money with LED light bulbs, people can buy much-needed food, education and health care.